openmessaging/openmessaging.github.io/docs/benchmarks/pulsar.md

 $ mvn install
 ```

-## Deploy a Kafka cluster on Amazon Web Services
+## Deploy a Pulsar cluster on Amazon Web Services

-You can deploy a Kafka cluster on AWS (for benchmarking purposes) using [Terraform](https://terraform.io/) and [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html).
+You can deploy a Pulsar cluster on AWS (for benchmarking purposes) using [Terraform](https://terraform.io/) and [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html).
 You'll need to have both of those tools installed as well as the [`terraform-inventory` plugin](https://github.com/adammck/terraform-inventory) for Terraform.

 In addition, you'll need to: